ibrahimshittu/ibrahimshittu/README.md

 ### Hi there 👋, I am Ibrahim Shittu!

-A self-taught Software Developer from Nigeria.
+Welcome to my 127.0.0.1,...

+Ibrahim Shittu is a highly proactive Software Developer, who has worked with various individuals, and corporates in developing bespoke solutions, and has built trusted relationships across multiple time zones.

-I am self-motivated, willing to learn, can create and Implement long-lasting solutions, and work cooperatively in a team.
-I enthusiastic about the future of work, which has led to feed my curiousity through self-learning various skillset to achieve set goals, and objectives.
+I am self-motivated, can create and Implement long-lasting solutions, and work cooperatively in a team.
+I am enthusiastic about implementing innovative methodologies, and passionate about the Future of Work, which has led me to feed my curiosity through self-learning various industry-required skills to achieve set goals and objectives.

+I am a multidimensional Software Developer highly skilled in the use of Python Framework FastAPI, Django, Django Rest Framework, and Flask for BackEnd Web Development, also ReactJS with JavaScript/TypeScript for FrontEnd Web Development, coupled with great interest in Artificial Intelligence/Machine Learning, Web 3.0 and the Metaverse!

-The learning journey never truly ends!.
+Of Course, The learning journey truly never ends!.

-I also speak at Conferences on what I'm passionate about, and help other individuals get started into the journey of self-actualisation.
+I also speak at Conferences on what I'm passionate about and help other individuals get started on the journey of self-actualization.

+I am just your irregular guy within the space of life, aiming to be the best while pioneering a new paradigm shift.

+I basically build things!.

 - 📝 [Resume](https://drive.google.com/file/)